tpoland/recollect/README.md

         new [name]  - provides a listing of all available recollections edit [name] - provides a listing of all available recollections remove [name]   - removes a recollections
-    Note: ["new", "edit", "remove", "help"] are reserved and cannot be the name of a recollection.
+    Note: ["new", "edit", "remove", "help", "search"] are reserved and cannot be the name of a recollection.